egaumer/torah/exodus/bo.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 1 &#8729; Study Question 1** </span><br/><br/>The Torah is very clear about the importance of remembering.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 1 &#8729; Study Question 1** </span><br/><br/>The Torah is very clear about the importance of remembering.
 Without remembering there is no gratitude and no faith.
 It’s only when people remember the good that has been done that they are grateful.
 But it’s so easy to remember the bad things that have been done.
 Why is that?
 Why is it that being grateful takes so much effort, but resentment is effortless?

 &nbsp;